linode/apl-docs/docs/ee-configuring-secrets.md

 ---
-slug: console/configuring-secrets
+slug: ee/secrets
-title: Configuring secrets
+title: Secrets
 ---

 This page describes how to create a secret, and how to edit a secret.
 Both creating and editing a secret use the same form.

 Any secret that is created here should have it's counterpart in Vault by the same name.
 Otomi will create kubernetes secrets from those Vault secrets.
 These can then be registered in services or jobs, as injected env vars, or file mounts.

-Screenshot:
+Screenshot (admin role):

 ![Console: new secret](img/console-new-secret.png)